-Arriving on launch as the world’s smallest interchangeable-lens camera, this Sony was also one of the first to depart from its manufacturer’s formerly NEX branded series to its more universal ‘Alpha’ branding, a naming convention at one time reserved for its DSLR and SLT cameras.
+Arriving on launch as the world’s smallest interchangeable-lens camera, the Sony A1500 was also one of the first to depart from its manufacturer’s formerly NEX branded series to its more universal ‘Alpha’ branding, a naming convention at one time reserved for its DSLR and SLT cameras.

 Coming after the A5000 and A6000, the palm-sized A5100 offers a viable alternative or complementary option.
 It's big on features despite diminutive proportions, including a high-resolution – at least for its class – 24.3 megapixel APS-C CMOS sensor.

 For those photographers into ‘selfies’ as much as still life, this portable compact system camera also comes sporting a tilting LCD that can be flipped upwards through 180°.
 Not only that, but, falling into line with its rivals, the monitor here is usefully a touch screen, thereby providing users with a best of both worlds operational approach.

 Convenience and ease of use is further extended by the fact that the camera naturally features Wi-Fi and NFC connectivity options, whilst accuracy and swiftness of performance is enhanced via a whopping 179 focal plane detection AF points to truly allow the camera to strut its stuff.

 Feeling solid in the palm, and in spite of its slightly utilitarian appearance and design, this Sony also handily finds room to feature a pop-up flash.
 Plus, what has remained consistently praise worthy across each iteration of ‘Alpha’ cameras is that results are colour-rich and contrast-y, requiring little if any alteration straight out of the camera.
 Battery life is also good for 400 shots from a full charge.